It was just over a decade ago when a former president of this country made a lofty statement on the future of America’s energy needs.

-- Solar power systems, classified by usage, and deployment:
+- Solar power systems, classified by usage, and deployment: This includes:

 - Residential solar power systems, by individual homeowners.
 The system is designed primarily to meet the needs of the individual home.
 Again, they can be off the grid, tied to the grid (without battery), or net metered.